 “I’m well.
-Still skateboarding to work, just learned a new song on piano, and plan to take van Gogh for a walk on Ocean Beach this weekend,” she said.
+Still skateboarding to work, just learned a new song on piano, and plan to take Matisse for a walk on Ocean Beach this weekend,” she said.
 Gene always tried to give Don an honest impression of her experiences.
-There was no point in embellishing or sugarcoating—he would invariably tease out the things that really mattered.
+There was no point in embellishing or sugarcoating—he would always tease out the things that really mattered.

 “Oh that’s fantastic.
 You’ll have to play me that electronic song again before too long,” Don replied.

 “Of course.
 How have you been, Don?
 Still walking the Dish?”